domRiddle/ASF/Extended-FAQ.md

 ### How do I verify that the downloaded files are genuine?

 As part of our releases on GitHub, we utilize a very similar verification process as the one used by **[Debian](https://www.debian.org/CD/verify)**.
 In every official release starting with ASF V5.1.3.3, in addition to `zip` files you can find `SHA512SUMS` and `SHA512SUMS.sign` files.
-Download them for verification purposes.
+Download them for verification purposes in addition to the `zip` files of your choice.

 Firstly, you should use `SHA512SUMS` file in order to verify that `SHA-512` checksum of the selected `zip` files matches the one we calculated ourselves.
 On Linux, you can use `sha512sum` utility for that purpose.